Green Mountain Club

 Bark Mulch Packer

 Haul burlap sacks of bark mulch across backcountry terrain for use at composting privy sites.
 Scheduling and mulch weight is flexible to meet your needs.
 (This is a great way to strengthen for backpacking trips!)
-Learn more about mulch packing and sign up.
+Learn more about bark mulch packing and sign up to be contacted when sites are low on mulch.

 Citizen Scientist